Rating: R | Runtime: 103 minutes

 Writer(s): John Hodge

-I had always heard good things about this film, but never had the chance to check it out despite being a fan of Danny Boyle’s Trainspotting and 28 Days Later.
-A Life Less Ordinary has a lot of aspects that Boyle later used in his child fairy-tale Millions from inventive camera tricks to a melding of fantasy sequences with reality.
-The main thing taken from this viewing however is the tragedy that Ewan McGregor and Boyle may never work together again.
-Ewan again proves to have done some of his best work here—the type of work that got him noticed—with his old friend and producing partner.
-It is a real shame that after their differences stemming from Boyle’s casting of Leonardo DiCaprio in The Beach caused their creativity to never join again.
-At least we have some great films to show for it while it lasted.
+I always heard good things about this film, but never had the chance to check it out despite being a fan of Danny Boyle’s Trainspotting and 28 Days Later.
+A Life Less Ordinary includes a lot of aspects Boyle later used in his child fairy-tale Millions from inventive camera tricks to a melding of fantasy with reality.

-Boyle uses a sprawling cast of great actors that come and go through the proceedings.
-Stanley Tucci is fantastic, Tony Shalhoub is great in a role that at first seemed unbelievably wasted before coming through with a poignant and funny anecdote necessary to continue the plot a la Silent Bob in Chasing Amy, and Timothy Olyphant proves a welcome, humorous face in a very bit part.
-The sheer number of cameos are too many to mention, but Maury Chaykin deserves singling out as the hick country man who’s simple mind adds many laughs, including a song and dance number he introduces with McGregor and Diaz singing Beyond the Sea.
+Boyle utilizes a sprawling cast of great actors to surround this quartet.
+Stanley Tucci is fantastic.
+Tony Shalhoub entertains in a role that seemed unbelievably wasted before a poignant and funny eleventh hour anecdote necessary to continue the plot a la Silent Bob in Chasing Amy.
+And even Timothy Olyphant supplies a welcome, humorous face in a very bit part.
+Maury Chaykin also deserves singling out as the hick country man whose simple mind adds numerous laughs—including a Beyond the Sea song and dance number that he cajoles McGregor and Diaz into singing.

-While filled with clichés and homage galore, the film moves along at a fast pace utilizing each aspect to full effect to create a satire on both the kidnap and romantic comedy genres.
-We even get treated to a reenactment of the memorable Tim Roth/Harvey Keitel getaway scene from Reservoir Dogs.
-The film gets everything right with pitch-perfect timing and tongue-in-cheek acting mixed with some real emotional performances when called upon.
-Every song enhances the visuals on screen, especially a nicely placed REM tune while our characters are in peril.
-Even the claymation ending credit sequence is a joy to watch.
+While filled with clichés and homage, the film moves at a fast pace with every aspect feeding into its satire on both the kidnap and romantic comedy genres.
+We’re even treated to a goof on the memorable Tim Roth/Harvey Keitel getaway scene from Reservoir Dogs.
+The pitch-perfect timing and tongue-in-cheek acting mix with authentic emption when called upon and the soundtrack always enhances the visuals—especially a nicely placed REM tune at a moment of peril.
+Even the claymation end credit sequence is a joy.

-Boyle proves that he can do it all: the gritty drug lifestyle drama, romantic comedy, socially conscious zombie killing spree, and family-friendly morality tale.
-Those are just the ones I’ve seen from his filmography, so it will be a pleasure to watch how he continues on this string of successes without yet returning to the same well.
-We’ll see how his first foray into the science fiction genre turns out when Sunshine is released in the coming months.
-While he and old friend McGregor had a great run, we can always hope that one day they will reconcile and bring us the sequel to Trainspotting that has been bandied about the rumor mill.
+Boyle refuses to be typecast.
+Whether gritty drug lifestyle drama, socially conscious zombie killing spree, family-friendly morality tale, or rom-com, he does it all.
+And those are just the ones I’ve seen, so I’m excited to watch what’s coming next.
+Hopefully his first foray into science fiction follow suits when Sunshine releases in the coming months.
+He and McGregor had a great run and we can always hope they’ll reconcile and deliver the sequel to Trainspotting the rumor mill loves to bandy about.